albertoanguita/Javalite-deleteCascade-test/README.md

 ## deleteCascade()

+* Movie, actor, movie to actor record and review are deleted from database.db.

-The callbacks of the movie, the related actor and the related review are triggered, but not the callback of the MoviesActors record.
+* The callbacks of the movie, the related actor and the related review are triggered, but not the callback of the MoviesActors record.

-Only the movie itself is frozen.
+* Only the movie itself is frozen.

 ## deleteCascadeShallow()

+* Movie, actor, movie to actor record and review are deleted from database.db.

-Only the callback of the movie is triggered.
+* Only the callback of the movie is triggered.

-Only the movie itself is frozen.
+* Only the movie itself is frozen.